 This guidance explains the circumstances in which it may be appropriate for a panel to use its power to stop a case as an abuse of process.

-A nurse or midwife can make an abuse of process application at any stage of the panel’s decision-making process.
+A nurse, midwife or nursing associate can make an abuse of process application at any stage of the panel’s decision-making process.
 They can make the argument about the whole case against them, or about part of the case.
 Equally, a panel may decide on its own that there has been an abuse of process.

-If the nurse or midwife makes the application, they will only succeed if they can show that it’s more likely than not that the alleged abuse of process can’t be properly rectified in any other way than to stop the case.
+If the nurse, midwife or nursing associate makes the application, they will only succeed if they can show that it’s more likely than not that the alleged abuse of process can’t be properly rectified in any other way than to stop the case.

 How does the panel decide if there is an abuse of process?Back to top